Stuckertks09/cendral-ai/README.md

 **A cognitive simulation engine for modeling how geopolitical actors, organizations, and human systems think, argue, remember, and change.**

-Cendral is a cognitive simulation engine for modeling how actors perceive events, form beliefs, argue positions, and update shared world state.

 It replaces prompt-driven agent loops with:
 - deterministic cognition (rule-based belief physics)
 - schema-constrained arbitration